SAMUEL A. DUAH, MBA, CPA

-Bernard G. McNeal, lecturer, received a Bachelor of Science degree in accounting from Morgan State College (now University) and a Master of Science in management (financial accounting option) from Purdue University.
-He was licensed as a Certified Public Accountant in 1980 by the state of Maryland.
+Bernard G. McNeal, Assistant Professor of Accounting, received a Bachelor of Science degree in Accounting from Morgan State College (MD), a Master of Science in Management (Financial Accounting Option) from Purdue University (IN), and a Doctorate in Business Administration from Northcentral University (AZ).
+He was licensed as a Certified Public Accountant (CPA) in 1980 by the State of Maryland.
 He has been a member of the American Institute of Certified Public Accountants and Maryland Association of Certified Public Accountants since 1980.

 Dr. Augustin Ntembe is Assistant Professor of Economics at the College of Business, Bowie State University.
 He was first hired as adjunct faculty in August 2008 where he served for four years before becoming Assistant Professor of Economics in September 2012.
 Dr. Ntembe received a doctorate in Economics from the Faculty of Economics and Management, University of Yaounde II, Cameroon in 2004 and a PhD in Economics from the same institution in 2007.
 Prior to joining the University of Buea Cameroon as Assistant Lecturer in 2005, Dr. Ntembe taught advanced level economics at the high school from 1997 to 2004 and was instructor of Economics at the University of Yaounde II from 2004 to 2005.